How to fix 404 errors in Laravel application authenication

 The technical details

-To achieve this, I need only two tools from my MacBook
+To achieve this, I would need only two tools from my MacBook

 1. diskutil